otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 2. Verify that the point `I` received is on curve Ed448.
 See "Verifying that a point is on the curve" section of the OTRv4 specification.

-An DAKE-1 message is an OTRv4-Prekey-Server message encoded as:
+An DAKE-1 message is an OTRv4 Prekey Server message encoded as:

 ```
 Message type (BYTE)